jaredly/j2/Roadmap.md

 - [ ] .res, we should keep track if it was inferred, and if so, don't print it in toast.
 Same for arg types.

+- [ ] ok, when adding decorators, let's use a much better version, that checks to see
+- [ ] fix jest tests so I can like run them
+	- [ ] turns out I need to do analyze after parsing because I'm doing inference stufffss, so that comparing them works.

 - [ ] make a basic collectSymInfo
-- [ ] fix jest tests so I can like run them
+	- oh but like ...

 SO
 I think I want a `symInfo` dealio that I can get by